• Skip to main content

 Next, scoop out the yolks of the eggs using a teaspoon.
 Place into a bowl and mash with a fork.

-Add the mayonnaise, chopped onion, curry powder, mixed herbs and a little salt and pepper to the bowl.
+Add the mayonnaise, grated onion, curry powder, mixed herbs and a little salt and pepper to the bowl.
 Mix with fork until smooth.

 making devilled eggs